filecoin-project/lotus/documentation/en/payment-channels.md

 <channel addr> # Same address as above.
 Channel now has 15
 ```

-Once the client has received all their data, they settle the channel.
+Once the client has received all their data, they may settle the channel.
+Note that settlement doesn't have to be done immediately.
+For example the client may keep the channel open as long as it wants to continue making deals with the provider.

 ```sh
 $ lotus paych settle <channel addr>